Lyndating/react-shopping-app/README.md

 # React-Shopping-App

 React-shopping-app is an application that contains the primary functions of an online shopping website.
-The application is based on REACT.js linked to Express.js back-end by using firebase cloud functions and firestone to handle API requests.
+The application is based on REACT.js linked to Express.js back-end by using firebase cloud functions and firestore to handle API requests.

 ## Technologies